-The Abattoir of Dreams is thriller writer Mark Tilbury’s third novel, and as I’m a fan of the first two, reading this one was a must!
-Unlike Mark’s other books, The Revelation Room and The Eyes of the Accused, it's a standalone offering and not part of the Ben Whittle investigation series.
-Instead, in The Abattoir of Dreams he takes his writing down a supernatural route, blending a paranormal theme with thriller material, a dash of time travel and dollops of humour.
+'The Abattoir of Dreams' is thriller writer Mark Tilbury’s third novel, and as I’m a fan of the first two, reading this one was a must!
+Unlike Mark’s other books, 'The Revelation Room' and 'The Eyes of the Accused', it's a standalone offering and not part of the Ben Whittle investigation series.
+Instead, in 'The Abattoir of Dreams' Mark takes his writing down a supernatural route, blending a paranormal theme with thriller material, a dash of time travel and dollops of humour.
 A unique and intriguing concept!
 Here’s a taster:

 Michael Tate has not had an easy life.
 With his father in prison, and his mother dead, Michael was sent to Woodside Children’s Home.

 Now an adult, Michael wakes up from a coma in hospital suffering from amnesia and paralysis.
 Confused and terrified, he is charged with the fatal stabbing of his girlfriend, Becky.
 He also learns he attempted to end his own life.

 Detective Inspector John Carver is determined that Michael is sent to prison.
 With no way of defending himself, Michael is left in his hospital bed awaiting transfer to remand.
 But then strange things begin to happen and his childhood comes back to haunt him.
 Can Michael ever escape the past?
 Will he ever discover the truth about Becky’s murder?
 And why is DI Carver so eager to make him suffer?